-It is projected to increase from $37.42 billion in 2025 to $43.48 billion in 2026, reflecting a compound annual growth rate (CAGR) of 16.2%.
-This sharp increase highlights how critical structured data management has become for modern organizations.
+This is expected to rise from $37.42 billion in 2025 to $43.48 billion in 2026 at a compound annual growth rate or CAGR percentage of 16.2%.
+It is quite an uptrend and reflects the importance structured data management has become for modern organizations.

-- Data warehouses deliver significant benefits, including scalability, improved data quality, real-time analytics, AI readiness, and stronger support for informed business decisions.
+- The advantages of data warehouses are vast, such as scalability, better quality data, real-time analytics, AI readiness, and robust support for making informed business decisions.

 What Is a Data Warehouse?